• Home

 The two mice that came first

-To understand why the Viper V4 Pro lands so hard, you need the context of what came before it.
-The Corsair Sabre V2 Pro turned heads by hitting just 36g, a genuinely featherweight number that almost nothing else on the market touches.
-That low mass translates to real benefits in competitive play, letting your hand move faster and adjust aim with less resistance.
+Understanding why the Viper V4 Pro hits so hard requires context.
+The Corsair Sabre V2 Pro made waves by weighing just 36g, a featherweight number that almost nothing else on the market touches.
+That low mass delivers real advantages in competitive play, letting your hand move faster and adjust aim with less resistance.

-Then came the Logitech G Pro X2 Superstrike, which flipped the script entirely.
+Then the Logitech G Pro X2 Superstrike took a different approach entirely.
 Its analogue switches, a first for gaming mice, let you set actuation exactly where you want it.
 Set it light enough and your clicks register fractionally faster, which matters in CS2 and Valorant where the gap between starting a click and hearing a gunshot is the difference between a kill and a death.
-The Superstrike weighs around 60g, nearly double the Sabre V2 Pro, but the haptic click tech made that tradeoff feel worth it after extended time in Counter-Strike.
+The Superstrike weighs around 60g, nearly double the Sabre V2 Pro, but the haptic click tech justified that tradeoff after extended time in Counter-Strike.

 What the Viper V4 Pro actually brings

-Razer's new flagship does introduce FrameSync, a sensor capture and USB polling synchronization system that squeezes out a small improvement in click latency and a meaningful boost to battery life.
+Razer's new flagship introduces FrameSync, a sensor capture and USB polling synchronization system that squeezes out a small improvement in click latency and a meaningful boost to battery life.
 Useful, but not the kind of thing that makes you put the mouse down and tell someone about it.

 What does make you do that is picking it up.
 The shell feels sturdy in a way that cheaper mice never quite manage.
 The scroll wheel has genuine tactile resistance.
 The side buttons click with a satisfying snap rather than the mushy response you get on mice that treat them as an afterthought.
 The optical switches on the main buttons are built for longevity and resist double-click issues, even if their sound profile is less satisfying than mechanical alternatives.